-Have you ever had something that you love dearly but would also make you significant amounts of money if you sold it?
-Well, what if you could keep it AND still make money off of it?
+Have you ever had something that you loved dearly but would also make you significant amounts of money if you sold it?
+Well, what if I told you that you could keep it AND still make money off of it?
 That’s what NFT staking means in basic terms.
 NFT investors have been doing it for a while now to generate passive income.
-But, others are saying it’s dead and a scam to stack up NFTs and cryptocurrency.
-So, does NFT staking still work, or is it ghost work ?
-Let’s see.
+But, recently enthusiasts in this space started debating whether or not it’s still profitable.

 What is NFT staking?

-In this case, you place the NFTs on a DeFi platform where they are staked using a smart contract in a liquidity pool.
 You, as a depositor, own rewards based on the system’s protocol.
 The rewards are either the platform’s native coins or NFTs.
-Some coins also have specific perks attached like voting rights on the platform.
+Some coins come with specific perks attached like voting rights on the platform.

 The demand on NFT staking has increased considerably since the start of the tokenized world.
 Therefore, there are actually multiple platforms for NFT staking.
 Some of which are the following: